 flucon’s trip to the 27th Aachen Colloquium in retrospect.

-Another exhibit that we proudly presented was our latest innovation: the dielectricity sensor EPSILON+ for impedance measurement of fluids and greases.
+Another exhibit that we proudly presented was our latest innovation: the EPSILON+ dielectricity meter for impedance measurement of fluids and greases.

 With 68 other companies there was a huge variety of technical aspects to be observed.
 Ranging from electric and hybrid drive engineering to high efficiency injection technologies, technical lectures gave insight into recent developments as well as into futuristic perspectives of mobility.